YeB29/Game/README.md

 # Game

-game 14 is meest complete
+game 14 is meest compleet